hexaxsoftwares/houx.js/README.md

 ```

 Details:
-Can only be used effectively within the build function and the beforeBuild LifeCycleHook.
+Can only be used effectively within the build function and the preBuild LifeCycleHook.
 This macro is usefull expecially when writing a Function widget.

 It prototypes the widget registration process.

-* `Pixel.exposeDirectives()`
+* `exposeDirectives()`

 Arguments:
   - `<Object>` An object definition of valid custom Directives.